teniolafatunmbi/ccv/README.md

 # Usage
 - The API documentation is at `http://localhost:7001/docs`
-- The validate endpoint is on `http://localhost:7001/api/v1/validate`.
+- The validate endpoint is at `http://localhost:7001/api/v1/validate`.
-- The UI for credit card validation is on `http://localhost:7001/app`.
+- The UI for credit card validation is at `http://localhost:7001/app`.